'Reverse Fan Mail' is a special way that APRIL thanks its donors while connecting authors and readers at the same time.

 Below: Franz von Stuck’s “Fighting Fauns,” currently on display at the Frye Art Museum.

 THE DRUNK SONNETS was the second book in the Fall Series of the APRIL Book Club.
 You can learn more about the APRIL Book Club on our website.

 Reverse Fan Mail is one of our favorite parts of APRIL.
 The process is simple: one person makes a donation to the festival, and then we take their name and send it on to one of our favorite small press authors.
 That author then writes a brand new, never-published piece of writing with the donor’s name as their ‘prompt’ or inspiration.
-Then we send a hard copy of that piece - the only one that will ever be printed - to the donor.
+Then we send a hard copy of that piece to the donor.
 It’s a way of connecting readers directly with authors in an unusual, highly personal way.
 (Check out a couple older RFMs here!)

 This year, we had the honor of working with some truly incredible writers.
 Their bios are below, along with links on where to find and buy their work.

 Matthew Rohrer is the author of seven books of poetry, including Destroyer and Preserver (Wave Books, 2011), A Plate of Chicken (Ugly Duckling Presse, 2009) and Rise Up (Wave Books, 2007).
 He enjoys fried chicken and Electric Light Orchestra.